lorenzorizzi17/PoCN_project/README.md

 The task was performed in R. In particular, a RStudio Markdown is available.
 Alternatively, two plain R scripts are also provided:
 - `EURailNetwork.R`: Builds the railroad network for a specific country, given its country code.
 Outputs (in `data/`) two files for each country, one containing information on nodes-stations and one containing network connectivity information.
 It also creates a pdf file representing the graph
 - `EURWholeEurope.R`: Similar as above, but considering data from all Europe

+N.B.
+Warnings when running R code may run.
+This is normal, it's embedded in the script